telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/sorting/stable-sort-chrome.md

 ---
-title: Implement Stable Sort in Chrome
+title: Implement Stable Sorting in Chrome
-page_title: Implement Stable Sort in Chrome | Kendo UI Grid
+page_title: Implement Stable Sorting in Chrome | Kendo UI Grid
 description: "Learn how to implement a stable sort in Google Chrome when using the Kendo UI Grid widget."
 previous_url: /controls/data-management/grid/how-to/stable-sort-chrome
 slug: howto_implement_stable_sortin_chrome_grid
 ---

-# Implement Stable Sort in Chrome
+# Implement Stable Sorting in Chrome

 The implementation of the built-in sorting algorithm in Google Chrome [is not guaranteed to be stable](https://bugs.chromium.org/p/v8/issues/detail?id=90).
-A [non-stable sorting algorithm](https://en.wikipedia.org/wiki/Sorting_algorithm#Stability) may cause items with the same sorting order to change places.
+A [non-stable sorting algorithm](https://en.wikipedia.org/wiki/Sorting_algorithm#Stability) might cause items with the same sorting order to change places.

 The example below demonstrates that when run in Chrome and items are sorted by **Address**, they change places.
 This is visible if you look at the **Name** column.
 The example represents a typical case where a non-stable sort causes side effects.